 Looking for some new wheels?

-Instead of falling in love with your dream car then stretching yourself to pay for it, think about what you can afford comfortably.
-Before you start test driving vehicles, do some research about the type of car you are looking for so you know what to expect in terms of price and value for money.
-You’ll also want to factor in the extra costs of owning a car, such as registration and insurance.
+But instead of falling in love with your dream car then stretching yourself to pay for it, think about what you can afford comfortably.
+Do some research on the type of car you're looking for so you have an idea of price and what represents value for money.
+And don't forget to factor in the extra costs of owning a car, like registration, insurance and fuel.

 * The graphical representation of loan calculations is not precise and is representational only.